q-viper/q-viper.github.io/_posts/2020-10-17-deploying-face-mask-classifier-on-flask-app.md

 ## Introduction
 Flask is a microservices providing framework on python flask is run on server side and it has great benefits of this.

 I For the requirement of this blog, it is essential to have trained model.
-And i have already written a easy blog about that.
-I have a 2 blog series where i have written from preprocessing to production of Face Mask Detection using Tensorflow, OpenCV, Streamlit and Heroku.
+And I have already written a easy blog about that.
+I have a 2 blog series where I have written from preprocessing to production of Face Mask Detection using Tensorflow, OpenCV, Streamlit and Heroku.
 To train a classifier, you only have to follow first part.

 * [Part 1: Deploying Face Mask Classifier on Heroku: Building a Classifier]({{site.url}}/2020/10/14/deploying-face-mask-classifier-on-heroku-classifier/)
 * [Part 2: Deploying Face Mask Classifier on Heroku: Deploy It]({{site.url}}/2020/10/14/deploying-face-mask-classifier-on-heroku-deploy/)